 I think it would really add to this area to hang up a nice art print or a stylish coat hook board above the bench on the wall.
 It’ll help bring everything together and create a nice focal point in the room.

-When Classic Brick Vibes Meet Modern White Walls
+Classic Brick Paired with Modern White Walls

 I find that painting walls white really helps to brighten up a space, especially when they’re paired with exposed brick walls.
 It just adds a nice, fresh contrast that can really change the vibe of a hallway.
 I think it’s a great way to liven up a darker area that can sometimes feel a bit dreary.
 That’s why I always choose this combination – it just brings a nice energy to the space.